✓ Updated April 2026

 Essential Travel Tips

-Invest in an 'America the Beautiful' National Parks Pass if you plan to visit more than one park.
-For $80, it covers entrance fees for a year to all national parks and federal recreation lands, saving you significant money compared to paying individual entrance fees (which can be $35 per park).
+Consider purchasing an 'America the Beautiful' National Parks Pass if you're visiting multiple national parks within a year.
+For $80, it covers entrance fees for a year to all national parks and federal recreational lands, which can save you a significant amount compared to paying individual park entry fees, especially if you hit Zion, Bryce, Arches, and Canyonlands.

-Be mindful of the strong influence of the Church of Jesus Christ of Latter-day Saints (LDS/Mormon).
-While Utah is diverse, you'll notice many businesses close on Sundays, and alcohol sales are more restricted than in other states.
-Respectful dress is appreciated, especially when visiting religious sites or smaller towns.
+Be mindful of the strong influence of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Utah.
+While it's a diverse state, you'll notice many businesses close early on Sundays, and alcohol sales are more restricted than in other states.
+Respect local customs, especially regarding dress code when visiting religious sites.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.